Types of POS Systems: A Guide for Small Businesses

 Customer Relationship Management (CRM)

 CRM system features allow businesses to create and nurture relationships with customers and prospects using email marketing and other tools.
-Most POS systems have features to build a customer directory with profiles including contact information and purchase history.
-Some POS systems have additional built-in CRM features, including feedback collection tools or loyalty programs.
-Most POS systems also integrate with third-party CRM software.
+Most POS systems have features to build a customer directory with profiles, including contact information and purchase history.
+Some POS systems have additional built-in CRM features, including feedback collection tools or loyalty programs that offer discounts and other rewards.
+Most POS systems also integrate with third-party software or offer add-on modules that specialize in CRM functions.

 Check out these resources to learn more about CRM: